 If my abstract is accepted, will it be used by the Association for sales or marketing purposes?

-How do I apply for an Alzheimer’s Imaging Consortium (AIC) Registration Fellowship?
+How do I submit an abstract to the Alzheimer’s Imaging Consortium or Technology and Dementia preconference?

 Please submit the abstract to AAIC, and select “I would also like to submit this abstract to a preconference.
 I understand that preconferences take place in-person only on Saturday, July 15 and require an additional registration fee to AAIC.” during the submission process.

 Abstracts will be considered for both AAIC and the preconference.
 Learn more about preconferences.